heliolinx/heliolinx/README.md

 **heliolinc_omp:** Multi-threaded version of heliolinc.

+**heliovane:** Implements a complementary linking algorithm different from heliolinc, offering much better performance in the specific niche case of asteroids interior to Earth's orbit and seen at a sun-asteroid-observer phase angle close to 90 degrees.

 **link_purify:** Post-process linkages produced by heliolinc.
 This includes Keplerian orbit-fitting of every linkage; iterative (one at a time) rejection of astrometric outliers until the RMS astrometric residual falls below a threshold; identification of sets of mutually overlapping linkages; selection of the best linkage within each mutually overlapping set; and rejection of all the other overlapping linkages.
 The output from `link_purify` is a final set of linkages guaranteed to be non-overlapping (i.e., composed of detections not shared by any other linkage) and that have been successfully fit by orbits with RMS astrometric residual below the specified threshold.

 **link_planarity:** A version of `link_purify` that uses pre-screening based on lack of coplanarity of the inferred 3-D positions to reject some outliers prior to the (much more computationally intensive) Keplerian orbit fitting.
 With a well-chosen coplanarity criterion, `link_planarity` achieves results almost as good as those of `link_purify` with runtimes a factor of a few shorter.